MagnusChase03/JellyfinServer/README.md

 **Run**: `vagrant up`

-The jellyfin server will then be running on port `8096`
+The jellyfin server will then be running on port `8096` and a filebrowser server on port `8080`